Privacy-Constrained Policies via Mutual Information Regularized Policy Gradients: INTRODUCTION

-We formulate this privacy-constrained RL problem as an optimization problem with an additional regularizer on the mutual information \(I_q(a_t;u_t)\) between the action \(a_t\) and the protected state \(u_t\) at each timestep \(t\), induced under the learned policy \(q\).
+We formulate this privacy-constrained RL problem as an optimization problem with an additional regularizer on the mutual information between a function of the action \(a_t\) and a function of the protected state \(u_t\) at each timestep \(t\), induced under the learned policy \(q\).
 Optimizing this regularizer is not straightforward since it is distribution-dependent (unlike the reward), and involves marginalization over the non-sensitive state.
-We introduce a model-based gradient estimator for \(I_q(a_t;u_t)\), allowing privacy-dependant policies to be trained in the policy-gradients setting.
-We also discuss a family of mutual information constraints between either trajectories \(\tau_a, \tau_u\) or individual timestep values \(a_t, u_t\), both as alternative regularizers and as upper bounds.
-In particular, we give a model-free gradient estimator for \(I_q(\tau_a, \tau_x;\tau_u)\), which serves as an upper-bound to \(I_q(a_t;u_t)\).
-We give experimental results showing that our constrained optimization finds the optimal privacy-constrained policy in an illustrative tabular environment, and hides sensitive state in a continuous control problem and a welfare-allocation problem based on census data.
+We consider several different mutual information constraints and introduce gradient estimators, allowing privacy-dependent policies to be trained in the policy-gradients setting.
+First, we introduce a model-based gradient estimator for \(I_q(a_t;u_t)\), and a model-free gradient estimator for \(I_q(\tau_a, \tau_x;\tau_u)\), which serves as an upper-bound to \(I_q(a_t;u_t)\).
+Finally, we implement a reparameterized gradient estimator for \(I_q(a_{1:t};u_t)\) which can be applied given access to differentiable dynamics.
+Experiments show that our constrained optimization finds the optimal privacy-constrained policy in an illustrative tabular environment and hides sensitive state in a continuous control problem.
+Finally, we show that the reparameterized estimator can find policies which effectively hide the sensitive state in high-dimensional (simulated) robotics tasks.

-Previous work has examined the problem of learning differentially-private (DP) policies in the bandit~\cite{sajedOptimalPrivateStochasticMAB2019,shariffDifferentiallyPrivateContextual2018,agarwalPriceDifferentialPrivacy2017} and Markov Decision Process (MDP) setting~\cite{wangPrivacypreservingQLearningFunctional2019,vietri2020private}.
-However, our mutual-information privacy constraint is qualitatively different from a differential privacy constraint, as we describe in the related work section.
-We experimentally demonstrate the difference between a DP RL algorithm and our MI-constrained approach, comparing the policies learned on a small environment.
-Another strand of information-aware RL research has investigated inferring agents' goals from observation of states and actions~\cite{goyalInfoBotTransferExploration2019, strouseLearningShareHide2018}.
-This strand of research is closest to this work, but has a different problem setting: in our problem an adversary intends to infer the sensitive state only given the actions, and not any of the state variables.
-We also allow our sensitive state to influence the environmental dynamics, while agents' goals typically do not.

-\section{The State-Information Constrained Setting}
+\section{THE STATE-INFORMATION CONSTRAINED SETTING}